yzjedu/cs151-lab7-hazel_and_andrew_lab7/algorithm.md

 6. Return: cost
 7. Algorithm:
    1. Prompt user to enter the width of the room
+   2. While width is not digit and width is not positive:
+      1. prompt user to enter width
-   2. Prompt user to enter the length of the room
+   3. Prompt user to enter the length of the room
+   4. While length is not digit and length is not positive:
+      1. prompt user to enter length
-   3. check if floor_type = 'hardwood'
+   5. check if floor_type = 'hardwood'
       1. cost = hardwood_cost * width * length
-   4. otherwise, if floor_type = 'carpet'
+   6. otherwise, if floor_type = 'carpet'
       1. cost = carpet_cost * width * length
-   5. otherwise:
+   7. otherwise:
       1. cost = tile_cost * width * length
-    6. return cost
+   8. return cost

 8. Name: floor_type_input
 9. Parameter: none